pulumi/pulumi-hugo/themes/default/content/blog/testable-iam-policy-documents/index.md

 # for additional details, and please remove these comments before submitting for review.
 ---

+Pulumi was a relief to me.
+Finally, we have testable Infrastructure as Code.
-The one thing I love about Pulumi, is its testability and ability to run fast, real unit tests locally without needing the cloud.
-That was a relief.
-The one thing that is disappointing is it misses a proper API for manipulating AWS IAM Policy documents.
+Now, we can write actual, fast unit tests that we can execute locally without needing the cloud.
+However, one thing disappointed me.
+It misses a proper API for manipulating AWS IAM Policy documents.

 <!--more-->